Andrew011002/LSTM/README.md

 ```

 ## Running
-Go to the last cell in word_predictor_I.ipynb, run the cell, and enter your sequences as inputs
+Go to the last cell in word_predictor_I.ipynb, run the cell, and enter your sequences as inputs (note: model must be saved in "models" or trained)

 ## Contributing
 If you find bugs or issues in the code, feel free the make a pull request or open an issue.
 You can also email me: andrewholmes011002@gmai.com or tweet at me @AndrewNerdimo